 Better yet, it is inexpensive.
-And when you need to feed a family of four , you can do so for less than $10.00 and have leftovers to freeze.
+When you need to feed a family of four , you can do so for less than $10.00 and have leftovers to freeze.
 Yes!
 You can freeze dal.
-Make sure you use a freezer safe mason jar(the skinny kind) and leave enough head space.
+Use freezer safe mason jars(the skinny kind) or storage bags and leave enough head space.
 Food will expand when frozen.
-Label and date your jars.
+Label and date your containers.
 Pull out when you are having a frantic day and serve over brown rice or with a side of naan.
 Or eat fresh and dollop with plain yogurt, raita, pumpkin seeds and/or coconut.

 The true test was when my mom came over for dinner.
 I was a bit nervous serving her my non-traditional version of dal but she loved it so much so that she took the leftovers home.
 That was good enough for me.